qlkaaron/Automatic-trash-classification-bins/README.md

 ## Take a look at our demo first！🧩
 ![image](https://github.com/qlkaaron/Smart-Trash-Bin/blob/main/img/test.gif)
 ![image](https://github.com/qlkaaron/Smart-Trash-Bin/blob/main/img/IMG_8612.GIF)
+The full demo video can be seen in our social media!

 ## Project introduction and background
 Waste classification is an important practice in waste management that involves sorting different types of waste materials based on their composition and properties.
 The practice of waste classification has gained significance due to the increasing concerns about environmental pollution and sustainability.